glue-viz/glue/doc/getting_started.rst

 Linking Data
 ------------

-These two data sets share a logical connection -- the GLAT and GLON columns of the catalog specify the location of objects in latitude/longitude space.
+These two data sets share a logical connection -- the ``ra`` and ``dec`` columns of the catalog specify the location of objects on the sky.
 This information is also in the image.
 Let's teach Glue about that connection.

 In the layer manager, click the "Link" button.
 Selection the extinction data set for the Data Set 1 dropbox, and the catalog for Data Set 2.
-Then, highlight the galactice longitude attribute in each list.
+Then, highlight the RA attribute in each list.

 .. figure:: link_dialog.png
    :align: center

-   Linking the galactic longitude information of an image and catalog data set
+   Linking the coordinate information of an image and catalog data set

 Finally, click the "Glue" button to tell the application that these two quantities in fact describe the same information.
-Repeat this for the latitude as well.
+Repeat this for the declination as well.
 Finally, click OK to accept these changes.

 Nothing visible changes, but Glue now knows of a strategy for propagating subsets from one data set to another -- let's see how that works

 Propagating Subsets
 -------------------

 Define a subset in the image widget using one of the mouse modes.
 This updates the image's edit_subset definition.
-Now, right click on that subset in the layer manager, and click "Copy Subset".
-Now, highlight the edit subset in the catalog, right click, and select "paste subset".
+Next, right click on that subset in the layer manager, and click "Copy Subset".
+Finally, highlight the edit subset in the catalog, right click, and select "paste subset".
 You should see some points in the scatter plot change color.